ChrTopf/wled-audioreact/README.md

 This software is free for non commercial use only.
 You are prohibited to copy, modify or sell this software without permission.

+By using this software you automatically agree to its license.

 For further licensing information, please have a look at LICENSE.txt

 ## Requirements